-The proof of the Theorem is naturally split into two situations.
-One of them is when there is a maximal solution~$\phi:\Omega\to S$ that \emph{cannot} be extended to an entire mapping~$\widehat{\phi}:\mathbf{C}\to S$.
-In this situation we will adapt (and at some points just refer to) the techniques of Rebelo and the author's article~\cite{guillot-rebelo}.
-The idea is to show that such a maximal solution accumulates the locus of poles of~$X$ in a complicated way, and that this imposes severe restrictions on the nature of this locus.
-In the K\"ahler setting, these restrictions imply the existence of the fibration.
-In the other situation, where all the maximal solutions are (or can be extended to) entire maps~$\widehat{\phi}:\mathbf{C}\to S$, we will use McQuillan's classification of algebraic foliations on surfaces admitting an entire invariant curve (see Theorem~\ref{mq}) to gain information about the structure of the foliation.
-This information is then used together with the existence of the maximal solutions to conclude.
-Despite the similarity in the conclusions of McQuillan's Theorem and of our main one, the conclusion does not follow in a straightforward way (see Example~\ref{ex:notriccati1}).
-McQuillan's classification is an important ingredient in Brunella's Theorem~\cite{brunella-complete} on the classification of complete polynomial vector fields in~$\mathbf{C}^2$; it will play an analogue role in this work.
+In the case where the ambient surface is algebraic, the proof of the Main Theorem is naturally split into two situations.
+One of them is when there is a maximal and univalent solution~$\phi:\Omega\to S$ that cannot be extended to an entire mapping~$\widehat{\phi}:\mathbf{C}\to S$.
+In this situation, in section~\ref{sec:combi} we will adapt (and at some points just refer to) the techniques of Rebelo and the author's article~\cite{guillot-rebelo}.
+The idea is to show that such a solution accumulates the locus of poles of~$X$ in a complicated way, and that this imposes severe restrictions on the nature of this locus.
+In the algebraic setting, these restrictions imply the existence of the fibration.
+In the other situation, the one where all the univalent maximal solutions are (or can be extended to) entire maps~$\widehat{\phi}:\mathbf{C}\to S$, in section~\ref{sec:entire} we will use McQuillan's theorem on holomorphic foliations on algebraic surfaces admitting an entire invariant curve (theorem~\ref{mq}) to obtain global information about the foliation, which is then used together with some properties of the univalent maximal solutions to conclude.
+Despite the similarity of the conclusions of McQuillan's theorem and of our main one, our result does not follow from McQuillan's in a straightforward way (see example~\ref{ex:notriccati1}).
+McQuillan's result is an important ingredient in Brunella's classification of complete polynomial vector fields on~$\mathbf{C}^2$~\cite{brunella-complete}; it will play an analogous role in this work.

+When the ambient surface is K\"ahler but not algebraic, we will deduce the Main Theorem from Brunella's classification of holomorphic foliations on these surfaces (section~\ref{sec:nonalg}).

-The reader is supposed to be familiar with general (mainly local) facts about foliations on surfaces, like those in~\cite[Chapter~1]{brunella-birational}.
-For definitions related to the single-valuedness of solutions of complex differential equations, we refer the reader to~\cite[Section~2]{guillot-rebelo} and the following section.
+We assume that the reader is familiar with general (mainly local) facts about foliations on surfaces, like those in~\cite[ch.~1]{brunella-birational}.
+For definitions related to the single-valuedness of solutions of complex differential equations, we refer the reader to~\cite[section~2]{guillot-rebelo} as well as to the next section.